The Best and Cheapest Home Insurance Companies in New York for 2026

 To save money on your New York home insurance policy, it's a good idea to shop around.
 If you live in New York City, Buffalo, Rochester or another densely populated part of the state, you should have access to multiple options including large national companies like State Farm and Farmers as well as regional companies like NYCM.

-Choose a company that offers a multipolicy discount, so you can save on different types of insurance.
+Look for a company that offers a multipolicy discount so you can save on different types of insurance.
 For example, if you have a high net worth, you may consider getting an umbrella policy on top of your homeowners insurance.

-Finally, it's important to choose a company with a strong reputation for customer satisfaction.
-Companies that get many complaints often have a difficult or inefficient claims process.
+It's important to choose a company with a strong reputation for customer satisfaction.
+Companies that get many complaints often have a difficult or inefficient claims process, meaning yo may have to wait longer to get paid after a claim.

-Home insurance prices are up 21.7% in New York over the last six years.
+Home insurance prices are up 24.4% in New York over the last five years.

-Heritage Insurance saw the biggest increase among companies, with a change of 71.2%.
+Heritage Insurance saw the biggest increase among larger NY companies, with a jump of 68.3% over the last five years.

 Home insurance rate change data was compiled using RateWatch from S&P Global, which uses information from the National Association of Insurance Commissioners (NAIC).